bopopescu/fuzzybritches/README.md

 • The Fuzzy Britches addon has been ported and patched together from various other Exodus type addons, including Covenant, Incursion, Numbers.
 Please give credit to their respective developers. <B>Make sure to read NEWS section for best results!</B>

 • The Kids Cove addon is a Jen type addon just for kids and include tons of old and new cartoons, anime and many old TV classic shows.
-Again, please give credit to their respective developers.
+Again, please give credit the JEN developers.

 • PSMC Maintenance Tools - Features include: Auto delete of cache at start up (optional), notifies when packages and thumbs reach a set amount of wasted storage space (you can set and change sizes), cuts down on your devices read/writes on the ROM.
 Also has many Backup/Restore Options, Speed test, IP check and other features.
 Again, please give credit to their respective developers.